xcart/xcart-docs/_pages/kb_en/general_setup/migration/migration-from-xcart4-to-xcart5.md

 <br />- Contact Us information.
 Contact Us form settings are not migrated to X-Cart 5;
 <br />- SEO-friendly URLs.
 Clean URLs are enabled in X-Cart 5 automatically;
 <br />
-<br />- The currency is not transferred and you need to define the currency in X-Cart 5 before the migration;
+<br />- The currency is NOT transferred and you need to define the currency in X-Cart 5 before the migration;
       </td>
     </tr>
     <tr class="top aligned">